apache/servicecomb-website/_users/metrics-in-1.0.0-m1.md

     Assert.assertEquals(2,counter2.getValue());
     Assert.assertEquals(2.0,MonitorManager.getInstance().measure().get("orderGenerated(product=levis jeans,model=512)"),0);
 ```
-**Performance of get monitor from MonitorManager is slightly lower,so please get all monitors what needed when init,then cache them for later use,like OrderController example**
+**Performance of get monitor from MonitorManager is slightly lower,so please get all monitors what needed when init,then cache them for later use,like OrderController example.**

 ## Other Reference
 We had developed two use case for reference: